MicrosoftDocs/fabric-docs/docs/data-engineering/environment-public-api.md

 #### Check the published Spark compute for the environment

-Before change the configurations for the environment, you can use the get published Spark compute API to check what Spark compute configurations are currently effective.
+Before changing the configurations for the environment, you can use the get published Spark compute API to check what Spark compute configurations are currently effective.

 - Sample request